department-of-veterans-affairs/vagov-content/pages/pension/aid-attendance-housebound.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Aid and Attendance or Household Allowance | Veterans Affairs
+title: VA Aid And Attendance Benefits | Veterans Affairs
-heading: VA Aid and Attendance Benefits and Housebound Allowance
+heading: VA Aid and Attendance benefits and Housebound allowance
-display_title: Aid and Attendance Benefits and Housebound Allowance
+display_title: Aid and Attendance benefits and Housebound allowance
 description: Find out if you're eligible and how to apply for VA Aid and Attendance or Housebound benefits for Veterans and surviving spouses.
 You may qualify if you receive a VA pension and need help with daily activities or if you spend most of your time in your home because of a permanent disability.
 keywords: aid and attendance, va aid and attendance, veterans aid and attendance
 concurrence: ""